rodmarkun/Escordia-RPG-System/README.md

 }
 ```

 4. Copy your message after sending it (see that now every entry has some numbers at the end?
-Those are the ID of your icons in your server).
+Those are the ID of the icons in your server).
-5. Paste the whole result in the `.\emojis.py` file, replacing the empty brackets in the `ICON_DICT = ...` definition.
+5. Paste the whole result in the `.\emojis.py` file, replacing the empty brackets in the `ICON_DICT = {}` definition.

 After that, you will finally have your own Escordia RPG instance in your machine.
 You can begin your journey by typing `!start`.
 Have fun!